gianlucadanesin/RpiWiFiOpcUaServer/README.md

 # RpiWiFiOpcUaServer
-This project is meant to give access to the WiFi interface of a Raspberry Pi 3 via Opc UA server interface, which is commonly available in all major SCADA and HMI systems.
-This way, the SCADA or HMI operator will be able to provide Rpi connectivity by using his own mobile phone as an hotspot.
+This project is meant to host a OpcUa Server on a Raspberry Pi, in order to get access to the WiFi interface connectivity.
+OpcUa has been chosen, as it is commonly available in all major SCADA and HMI systems.
+This way, the SCADA or HMI operator will be able to connect the Rpi WiFi to the internet by using his own mobile phone as an hotspot.

 ## NetCore Console App deploying for Arm
 dotnet publish -r linux-arm --self-contained -f netcoreapp2.0